d2s/website-1/src/pages/terms_of_service.en.md

    2. Company shall especially not use any information obtained from the Service to develop, enhance or operate a service that competes with the Service, or assist another party to do the same.
    3. After and during the term of the Agreement, neither party will use for any purpose or disclose to any third party, any Confidential Information of the other party.
 Any exception to this must be obtained in advance.
    4. The foregoing restriction does not apply to information that has been developed independently by the receiving party without access to the other party’s Confidential Information or has been rightfully received from a third party authorized to make such disclosure or has been approved for release in writing by the disclosing party or has become publicly known through no breach of this Section by the receiving party or is required to be disclosed by a competent legal or governmental authority, provided that the receiving party gives the disclosing party prompt written notice of such requirement prior to disclosure and assists in obtaining an order to protect the information from public disclosure.
    5. Honeypot may use aggregated and anonymized data for statistical and marketing purposes.
-Honeypot will aggregate and anonymize data from multiple Companies before releasing such aggregated data.
+Honeypot will aggregate and anonymize data from multiple Companies before releasing such aggregated data. <br /><br />

 1. **Term / Termination**